vsivsi/meteor-job-collection/README.md

     `validJobDoc()`

 * `options` -- Supports the following options:
     * `cancelRepeats` --  If true and this job is an infinitely repeating job, will cancel any existing jobs of the same job type.
-Default is true.
+Default is false.

     `Match.Optional({
       cancelRepeats: Match.Optional(Boolean)